giantswarm/docs/src/content/basics/aws-architecture/index.md

   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---

-# The Giant Swarm AWS Platform
+# The Giant Swarm AWS platform

 The Giant Swarm Platform consists of various components.
 They can be categorized into three areas: infrastructure, operations, and applications.